 - Start by putting the noodles in a bowl of boiling water, cover and leave for 5 minutes until they are soft.
 Drain, rinse and leave to one side.

 - Then fill a large bowl with warm water – you’ll need to submerge each rice paper wrapper into the water for around 5 seconds (the pack says 2 but I found they needed longer) and then place them on a flat clean plate or board.

-- Fill your rice wrappers with their filling GENTLY, leaving room at the sides to fold.
-Roll the paper over as tightly as possible folding the sides in before hand.
+- Fill your rice wrappers with their filling GENTLY, leaving some room at the sides to fold.
+Roll the paper over as tightly as possible folding the sides in beforehand.